Widgets allow you to create encapsulated micro frontends for your sites and applications.

 modyo-cli push NAME

-push command is the one in charge of the integration principle, used to send the widget to the selected site in the modyo platform.
+push command is responsible for integrating the widget into the selected site on the Modyo platform.

 You'll use a name argument to load the widget into the platform and some required indicators such as

 host token to identify the Modyo platform that hosts the widget and have an additional indicator to avoid the manual process flow of publishing the widget.

 USAGE $ modyo-cli push NAME ARGUMENTS NAME The name of the widget OPTIONS -b, --build-command=build-command [default: build] Build command in package.json -d, --build-directory=build-directory [default: dist] Build directory path -h, --help Output usage information -i, --site-id=site-id Id of the site where the widget will be pushed -l, --disable-liquid Disable Liquid -n, --site-host=site-host Host of the site where the widget will be pushed -p, --publish Force widget publication -t, --token=token (required) Modyo Api token -u, --account-url=account-url (required) URL of your Modyo account ex("https://account.modyo.com") -v, --version=8|9 [default: 9] Version of Modyo platform EXAMPLE $ modyo-cli push <NAME>